What is React?

 Create Your First React Element

 Now, we are going to create our first react element.
-So, first of all, delete all files from src
+So, first of all, delete all files from the src

-folder, and create a index.js
+folder, and create a file index.js

 Write the below mentioned code in this file, and save the file.